-Michael was elected to Edmonton City Council in 2013.
-Prior to his election, Michael spent two decades working as a community organizer and public policy consultant.
+Michael’s career began in Edmonton in 1995 working in Edmonton’s inner city where he politicized by the circumstances of homeless people in Edmonton.
 In 2000, he was awarded the Queen’s Golden Jubilee Medal for his work with the homeless while working at Bissell Centre.
 In 2009, he was chosen as one of Edmonton’s Top 40 under 40 by Avenue Magazine for his work as a champion of neighbourhood revitalization and smarter urban planning.
 In 2013 Michael was selected as one of Alberta’s Next 10 most influential leaders by Alberta Venture Magazine.